degeflija/Documentation_AD57_as_FrontEnd/_posts/2021-03-16-how-to-connect-via-bluetooth.md

-# How to connect to the sensor to XCSOAR via Bluetooth

-## Steps to connect your smartphone via bluetooth to XCSOAR.
+# How to connect your smartphone via bluetooth to XCSOAR.

 Enable Bluetooth on your smartphone first.

 Select device